 Warning signs of substance abuse

-older adults.
+Below are some of the warning signs of alcohol or drug abuse in older adults.
 Signs can include changes in your behavior as well as changes in your mental abilities.

 Changes in behavior

 You may have a drug or alcohol problem if:

 - You are not able to make it to the bathroom in time (incontinence).